pingforhelp/BCA/docs/go/s-1/oat.md

 Ans: [Click Here (tooo lazy to pasta from the aother file)](https://notes.tamims.space/computer-sci/computer-fundamentals/computer_fundamentals_unit-1#different-between-h-s) For OR watch this [Video (youtube.com)](https://www.youtube.com/watch?v=gjVX47dLlN8) For "modern" bit of the answer use a computer and write about how ~~AI generated code block you from unlocking it~~.
 Not THAT AI can code compilers you get the picture.

 # Q6.
 What is a control unit?
 What are its actions? <u>Short</u>
-Ans: CU short for Control Unit Directs the flow of data between input, memory, and output units. <insert> something to make the answer longer maybe block Diagram of a computer.
+Ans: CU short for Control Unit.
+Controls and Coordinates all Components.
+Fetches, decodes and executes instructions.
+Maintain the sequence of operations. <insert> something to make the answer longer maybe block diagram of a computer.

 # Q7 What are the applications of MAN? <u>Long</u>
-Ans:
+Ans: Use Cases: Interconnecting branch offices within cities, Campus networking spanning multiple buildings

 # Q8 Explain about various  input and output devices. <u>Can be both</u>
 Ans: NO need.